 The products and services we have developed and disseminated are having a real and sustained impact on the fortunes and effectiveness of many thousands of not-for-profit organisations across the country and the grantmakers, businesses and community builders who work alongside them.
 This has had immeasurable flow-on effects for the health and success of Australian society as a whole.

 Our Community is a Certified B Corporation that leads Australia in providing a model for socially minded businesses (we like to say we were a B Corp before B Corps were invented).
 We operate under a cross-subsidisation model, aiming to reach as many organisations as possible at the lowest cost possible.
-Paid products and services (e.g. newsletters, books, training, SmartyGrants subscriptions, jobs listings) subsidise free or reduced-cost ones (commission-free donations through GiveNow, the free Policy Bank, the free Board Matching Service, etc.).
+Paid products and services (e.g. newsletters, books, training, SmartyGrants subscriptions, jobs listings) subsidise free or reduced-cost ones (no or low cost fundraising through GiveNow, the free Policy Bank, the free Board Matching Service, etc.).
 Many of the things we do turn a profit, but everything we do must contribute to our social objectives.

 We are dogmatic and passionate.
 We strive for fairness and we question authority.
 We accept increments, but strive for revolution.
 We use our balance sheet to create social change.

 We are tolerant of risks and failures.
 We celebrate success and learn from our mistakes.

 We believe in a work environment that allows for an authentic work-life balance.
 We value our flat structure: we share the cleaning as well as the decision-making.

 Ethics, inspiration and innovation are at our core.

 Our ideal environment is at the edge of chaos - the estuary region where rigid order and random chaos meet and generate high levels of adaptation, complexity and creativity.